rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     Created directory '/home/ying/.ssh'.
     ```

     You'll be prompted twice to enter a passphrase.
 Input a good and reasonably difficult to guess passphrase.
-Press <kbd>ENTER</kbd> afte
+Press <kbd>ENTER</kbd> after each prompt.

     ```bash
     Enter passphrase (empty for no passphrase):     *****